-If your child has ever had a reaction to any medicine, check with your doctor that your child can have erythromycin, before giving it.
+If your child has ever had a reaction to any antibiotic, tell your doctor before giving Erythromycin.

 Erythromycin is usually given four times a day.
 This is usually first thing in the morning (before breakfast), at about midday (before lunch), late in the afternoon (before tea) and at bedtime.
 Ideally, these times should be at least 3 hours apart.

 How much should I give?